MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - If dev/test/production are going to be isolated environments from an identity perspective, then separate them at a tenant level via multiple tenants.

-- Avoid creating a new Azure AD tenant unless there's a strong IAM justification and processes are already in place.
+- Avoid creating a new Azure AD tenant unless there's a strong identity and access management justification and processes are already in place.